Water chemistry online - Stage 6 Chemistry resources

 where and how is washing detergents separated in the waste water recycling process

-wingod asked almost 3 years ago
+wingod asked over 3 years ago

 Wastewater is a complex mixture and needs to go through multiple treatment processes to make recycled water.
 You can read more about wastewater treatment and water recycling here.